emil10001/LoadTester/README.md

 ## Notes

 The configurations for load might need to be tweaked.
 It's all just guess work at this point, and while I was able to put enough load on my Nexus 5 to freeze it up completely, I haven't figured out what the best parameters are for a consistent load on each setting.
 Feel free to make pull requests with different values.

+If you're looking for an apk, [here's one to download](https://s3.amazonaws.com/ejf3-public/hosted_files/LoadTester-debug-unaligned.apk).